 I received my Ph.D. in Physics at UC Berkeley in 2019 after receiving a B.S. in Physics from Georgia Tech in 2013.
 Going from undergrad to graduate school, I entirely switched research interests from atomic molecular and optical physics (particularly Bose-Einstein condensates) to weakly interacting physics and worked with a group at Berkeley studying neutrinos.
 Ultimately my thesis ended up being about using solar neutrinos to understand fundamental properties of neutrinos, and developing new neutrino detection techniques.
 You can find a copy here.
 During graduate school, my particular involvement was with the SNO, SNO+, and Theia projects.

-Currently, I work as a postdoc at the University of Pennsylvania where I continue to research neutrinos in the high energy physics neutrino group.
-I’ve remained involved in the SNO+ and Theia projects, and am getting involved in the DUNE experiment, where I’ll be focusing on developing the cold electronics / supporting hardware for the detector and exploring (solar) neutrino interactions in liquid argon.
+I then did research as a postdoc at the University of Pennsylvania where I continued to research neutrinos in the high energy physics neutrino group.
+I’ve remained involved in the SNO+ and Theia projects, and got invoved in the DUNE experiment, where I focused on developing software for the cold electronics, data acquisition, and data selection, while exploring (solar) neutrino interactions in liquid argon.

 After around a decade doing fundamental physics research, I decided to use the physics PhD and associated skills as leverage to pivot into industry.
 I now work as a lead data scientist at Comcast, applying the quantitative and analytical skills developed doing physics research to the problem of predicting optimal business strategies.